 Type of service Payment rate Tutorial services \$38.50 per hour, up to a maximum of \$5,500 per year The number of hours of tutorial assistance provided each week must not exceed the total number of hours of off-the-job training.
 Tutorial hours must be additional to the off-the-job training hours.
+Evidence of services delivered is required prior to payment.
 Mentor or interpreter services \$38.50 per hour, up to a maximum of \$5,500 per year The combined number of hours of mentor and interpreter services provided each week must not exceed the total number of hours that the Australian Apprentice spends in off-the-job training.
+Evidence of services delivered is required prior to payment.

-For the purposes of the Tutorial, Mentor, and Interpreter Assistance, a year commences on the date deemed by the Australian Apprenticeship Support Network provider to be the commencement date of eligibility for disability assistance.
+For the purposes of the Tutorial, Mentor, and Interpreter Assistance, a year commences on the date deemed by the Apprentice Connect Australia Provider to be the commencement date of eligibility for disability assistance.
+The eligible commencement date cannot be prior to the commencement of Off-the-Job Training as the support is directly linked to identifying the apprentice is experiencing difficulties with the off the job component of the apprenticeship.

-If the Registered Training Organisation makes a case proposing financial assistance of more than the stipulated hourly rate or yearly maximum, the proposal must be referred to the Department of Employment and Workplace Relations' State or Territory Contract Manager for determination.
+If the Registered Training Organisation makes a case proposing financial assistance of more than the stipulated hourly rate or yearly maximum, the proposal must be referred to the Department of Employment and Workplace Relations' State Deed Manager for determination.

-For a Registered Training Organisation to claim the Tutorial, Mentor, and Interpreter Assistance, Form 1288 (Application Form: Assistance for an Australian Apprentice with Disability) must be approved.
+For a Registered Training Organisation to claim the Tutorial, Mentor, and Interpreter Assistance, the Application Form in the Apprenticeships Data Management System must be approved.
+Claims for services delivered prior to the Application approval of the Tutorial, Mentor and Interpreter Assistance are not payable.

-Where the Training Contract has not yet been approved by the State or Territory Training Authority, payments may only be made for up to three months from the date of commencement or recommencement pending approval of the Training Contract from the State or Territory Training Authority.
+Where the Training Contract has not yet been approved by the State or Territory Training Authority, payments may only be made for up to three months from the date of commencement or recommencement pending approval of the Training Contract from the State or Territory Training Authority, and only where off-the-job training has commenced prior to the approval of the Training Contract.